Krispy Kreme Challenge: Other doughnut challenge races

 On May 19, 2009, students at the University of Kansas ran the first ever Muncher's 5K race.
 Similar to the Krispy Kreme Challenge at North Carolina State, students from KU started the race at the Campanile bell tower, ran to Muncher's bakery where they consumed one dozen donuts each, and ran back.

-Florida State University is hosting their Third Annual Krispy Kreme Challenge on Saturday, February 4, 2012.
+Florida State University hosted their Third Annual Krispy Kreme Challenge on Saturday, February 4, 2012.
 After learning about the Challenge from friends attending NC State, the university contacted students at NC State in order to learn more about how the event worked and to set up their own version in Tallahassee.
 A student-operated event, the University hosted their first Krispy Kreme Challenge on Saturday, January 23, 2010; and their second on Saturday, February 5, 2011.
 The race uses the same rules as the original challenge, with proceeds going to the United Way.
 The race has garnered thousands of total participants and has raised tens of thousands of dollars for the local community.
 At Florida State University, the race circles from the Westcott Fountain to Doak S. Campbell Stadium, where participants eat their doughnuts, and back to Westcott, the finish line.
 The FSU race follows similar rules to the N.C.
 State run.
 Proceeds are donated to United Way of America.

 The University of Kentucky hosted their own version of the Krispy Kreme Challenge on April 17, 2010 with over 300 participants.
 The 5K race started and ended at Commonwealth football stadium with a dozen doughnuts being eaten at the halfway point.
 Proceeds from the annual event go to Habitat for Humanity which benefits the Lexington area.